Regularity and completeness of half-Lie groups: Auxiliary results on right-invariant functions

 for some smooth binary operations $\bullet$ and $\odot$, which are defined in \cref{sec:jets}. \end{lemma}

 \begin{proof} Thanks to the right-invariance of $X$, one has

 \end{proof}

-\begin{corollary}[Bound on jets of right-invariant vector fields] Let $k \in \mathbb N$, and let $X$ and $Y$ be right-invariant vector $k$-times differentiable fields on $G$.
+\begin{corollary}[Bound on jets of right-invariant vector fields] Let $k \in \mathbb N$, and let $X$ and $Y$ be $k$-times differentiable right-invariant vector fields on $G$.
 Then, for any $y$ in the domain of some chart around $e \in G$, one has

 for some polynomial $p$ depending only on $k$, in the norm induced from $T_eG$ via the chart. \end{corollary}

 \begin{proof} This follows from the estimates of \cref{lem:jet_composition,lem:jet_evaluation} applied to the expression in \cref{lem:right-invariance}. \end{proof}